alexandrebobkov/CanadianPayroll/docs/source/onboarding_employee.rst

 Review Questions
 ----------------

 #.
-Why is it important to enter "Date Hired" value?
+Why is it important to enter "Date Hired" value when entering new employee information into Sage50?

 Content Review Highlights
 =========================